The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 I think they're the chicken little society.

-But I they're worse than that.
+But they're worse than that.

-This is you know, we sit here and laugh at them, and I think that's an effective way of dealing with them.
+This is, you know, we sit here and laugh at them, and I think that's an effective way of dealing with them.

-Uh it it it is about control.
+It is about control.

 It's about managing outcomes, managing events.